guifavere/mySecondBrain/Development/Solid - Introduction to Software Design and Architecture with TypeScript.md

 ## Design principles
 ### Dependency Inversion Principle (DIP)
 **Source code dependency:** When the current component (class, module, etc) relies on at least one other component in order to be compiled.
 Source code dependencies should be limited.

+## Building a real-world DDD app
+**Domain model:** A domain model is a declarative layer of code (without dependencies to any upper-layer concerns) that encapsulates the business rules of a particular problem domain.

+**Ubiquitous language:** The Ubiquitous Language (which is a fancy DDD term for the common language that best describes the domain model concepts) is learned through conversation with domain experts.

+**Anemic model:** When the classes that describe the model and the classes that perform operations on the model are separate.
+The services contain all the domain logic while the the domain objects themselves contain practically none.

+**Transaction script:** The simplest way to organize domain logic as possible.
+By using simple if and else control statements, we can express domain logic easily.
+This is perfect for simple applications without a huge amount of domain logic that can do without a lot of time spent on architecture.

+**Entities:** Domain objects that we care to uniquely identify.

+**Value objects:** Value objects have no identity.
+They are attributes of Entities.

+**Aggregates:** An aggregate is a collection of entities bound together by an aggregate root.
+The aggregate root is the thing that we refer to for lookups.
+No members from within the aggregate boundary can be referred to directly from anything external to the aggregate.
+This is how the aggregate maintains consistency.

+**Domain services:** This is where we locate domain logic that doesn't belong to any one object conceptually.

+**Repositories:** We use repositories in order to retrieve domain objects from persistence technologies.
+Using software design principles like the Liskov Substitution Principle and layered architecture, we can design this in a way so that we can easily make architecture decisions to switch between an in-memory repository for testing, a MySQL implementation for today, and a MongoDB based implementation 2 years from now.

+**Factories:** We'll want to create domain objects in many different ways.
+We map to domain objects using a factory that operates on raw SQL rows, raw json, or the Active Record that's returned from your ORM.

+**Domain events:** Domain events are simply objects that define some sort of event that occurs in the domain that domain experts care about.

+The two most important architectural concepts to grasp in Domain-Driven Design are subdomains and bounded contexts.
+Subdomains are about creating logical boundaries and bounded contexts are about creating physical ones.

+**Subdomains:** A Subdomain is a smaller piece (logical boundary) within the entire problem space.

+**Bounded contexts:** A Bounded Context is a logical boundary around all of the subdomains needed in order for an application to achieve its goals.